terraform-ibm-modules/terraform-ibm-watsonx-saas-da/reference-architectures/watsonx-saas-da.md

 ![Architecture diagram for the Watsonx AI SaaS deployable architecture](watsonx-saas-da.svg "Architecture diagram for the Watsonx AI SaaS deployable architecture")
 {: caption="Figure 1.
 Watsonx AI SaaS deployable architecture" caption-side="bottom"}{: external download="watsonx-saas-da.svg"}

-The Watsonx AI SaaS deployable architecture creates the services shown in the WatsonX services box and an instance of {{site.data.keyword.cos_full_notm}} in a target {{site.data.keyword.Bluemix_notm}} account, resource group, and region.
-Then, it automatically configures a starter project that grants access to an existing {{site.data.keyword.Bluemix_notm}} user, for example, an AI researcher.
-As a result, that user can log into the {{site.data.keyword.IBM_notm}} watsonx starter project, and begin working.
+The Watsonx AI SaaS deployable architecture creates the services shown in the watsonX services section and an instance of {{site.data.keyword.cos_full_notm}} in a target {{site.data.keyword.Bluemix_notm}} account, resource group, and region.
+Then, it automatically configures a IBM watsonx starter project that grants access to an existing {{site.data.keyword.Bluemix_notm}} user, for example, an AI researcher.
+As a result, that user canlog into the {{site.data.keyword.IBM_notm}} watsonx starter project, and begin working.

 Additional services from the optional section can be installed at any time after the initial deployment of the deployable architecture.
+{: note}

 ## Design concepts
 {: #design-concepts}